mmilano/SidePanelCollapse/README.md

 ⚠️**Caveat Developer**:
-During initialization, if the `sidepanelElement` HTML element cannot be found in the document, a (browser console) alert will display and the side panel will not be created.
+During initialization, if the `sidepanelElement` HTML element cannot be found in the document, a browser console alert will display and the SidePanelCollapse will not be created.
 Otherwise, it will be created – whether or not the custom values are valid.

 Any custom settings should be manually verified and validated for the context.
 For example, the durations are required to be valid CSS transition-duration values.
 If they are not, there may not be any overt indication that something is awry, but the side panel will not function correctly.

 ## sidepanelElement

-This selects the The Side Panel Element Itself.
+This selects the the side panel element itself.
 Its value must be a valid unique CSS selector for the top level of the side panel DOM element in the HTML page.
 As a test, if `document.querySelector()` returns the right element and only one element, then it should work correctly.

 ## sidepanelCloseElement